- Dermatology Times, December 2025 (Vol. 46. No. 12)

 To See a Derm or Not to See a Derm—That Is the Question

 As a clinician with a passion for a good bargain and one who legitimately enjoys helping patients save time and money, I am more than happy to advise patients on safe and effective home treatments and products.
-It was always a pet peeve of mine in residency and in practice when I saw a patient potentially get “duped” or “sold” a product, cosmetic service, etc, that was unnecessary or when a cheaper direct-to-consumer alternative was available.
+It was always a pet peeve of mine in residency and in practice when I saw a patient potentially being “duped” or “sold” a product, cosmetic service, etc, that was unnecessary, especially when a cheaper, direct-to-consumer alternative was available.
 Is it obvious yet that I mostly specialize in medical dermatology?
 Although I am somewhat of a chemical peel guru.
-See: my groundbreaking inaugural article in this publication.
+See: My groundbreaking inaugural article in this publication.

 The Flip Side

-Unfortunately, complications from online telehealth or social media–endorsed products are a weekly if not daily occurrence in my clinic.
+Unfortunately, complications from online telehealth or social media–endorsed products are a weekly, if not daily, occurrence in my clinic.
 If I had a dime for every post–“glow-up” hyperpigmentation crisis or dubiously counseled telehealth prescription I’ve had to clean up, I’d have about 70 cents.
 Not enough to retire, but enough to feel validated.
-There is clearly no universally accepted recommendation on whether direct-to-consumer/patient skin care things are good, neutral, or bad.
+There is clearly no universally accepted recommendation on whether direct-to-consumer/patient skin care products are good, neutral, or bad.
 As an academic dermatologist, I find case-based examples useful to illustrate the risks.

 Case Studies: When DIY Derm Goes Wrong